esp8266/Arduino/doc/filesystem.md

 SPIFFS.openDir(path)
 ```

 Opens a directory given its absolute path.
 Returns a *Dir* object.
-To check if
-directory was opened successfully, use the boolean operator, similar to opening
-a file.

 ### remove